annagabain/annagabain/README.md

 ### Hi there 👋

-- 🕵️‍♀️ I’m looking for a Frontend / Fullstack Developer  / UX designer Traineeship at a larger company in Stockholm.
+- 🕵️‍♀️ I’m looking for a Frontend / Fullstack Developer  / UX designer Traineeship at a larger company in Stockholm or remotely in Europe.

 - 🔭 I have just finished working on my fifth and final Portfolio project with Code Institute: